The Dutch Dairy Industry in 2023

 - Termination of the EU derogation for manure spreading has led to a reduction in herd sizes for some farmers.

-- Dutch cheese continues to gain international acclaim, with products like the Kaamps Estate Pizza Gouda Wedge.
+- Dutch cheese, like the Kaamps Estate Pizza Gouda Wedge, continues to gain international acclaim.

 - The dairy industry mourns the loss of former Fonterra CEO Theo Spierings, who passed away in the Netherlands.